ondrej-kvasnovsky/design-patterns-handbook/clean-code-patterns/comment-to-better-name.md

 ### Good comment, bad name

 Here is an example that shows only the first part done well, the comment provides enough information to justify what is going to happen.
-We have created very good comment for the method `Move all the remaining urls in one slot`.
-The the name does not reflect that good intention.
+We have created a very good comment for the method call, `Move all the remaining urls in one slot`.
+But the name of the method does not reflect that good intention.

 ```
 StagingPlanRepository stagingPlanRepository = new StagingPlanRepository();